 - INSULIN SHOULD NOT BE STOPPED - hyperglycaemia can arise from intercurrent illness irrespective of the patient's calorie intake.

-- Blood glucose 13-22 mmol/L - patient should increase by 2 units each injection, even if unable to eat
+- Blood glucose 13-22 mmol/L - patient should increase by two units each injection, even if unable to eat.

-- Blood glucose greater than 22 mmol/L - patient should increase by 4 units each injection, even if unable to eat
+- Blood glucose greater than 22 mmol/L - patient should increase by four units each injection, even if unable to eat.

 - Glucose and ketone monitoring should continue until the glucose level returns to 13 mmol/L or below, a normal diet is being taken and ketones are absent from the urine.